mikolajgs/prototyping/pkg/restapi/README.md

 #### Field tags
-Struct tags define ORM behaviour. `crud` parses tags such as `crud`, `http` and various tags starting with `crud_`.
+Struct tags define ORM behaviour. `restapi` parses tags such as `crud`, `http` and various tags starting with `crud_`.
 Apart from the last one, a tag define many properties which are separated with space char, and if they contain a value other than bool (true, false), it is added after semicolon char.
 See below list of all the tags with examples.